Popular YouTuber Faces Outcry for Video With Dead Body

 Logan Paul, who is apparently a famous person on the Internet, caused an international uproar after posting a video filmed in Japan’s so-called “Suicide Forest.”

 Paul and his friends, ostensibly looking for “ghosts,” came upon an apparent suicide in the forest, footage of which was included in the video and promoted in its packaging.
-They were visiting Aokigahara, also known as the Sea of Trees, a forest in Japan that has become one of the world’s most well-known and frequented places to commit suicide.
+They were visiting Aokigahara, also known as the Sea of Trees, a forest in Japan that has become one of the world’s most well-known places associated with suicide.

 Aokigahara has a long and fascinating association with death and spirits in Japanese folklore, but Paul was not there for a deep dive into history.
 Wearing in a neon green alien hat, Paul and his friends roam the forest in search of spooky content and come upon a body.
 It’s not simply shooting—and uploading—footage of an apparent suicide that’s provoked outcry, but the subsequent behavior of those involved.
 Per NextWeb: